 Anyone found to be providing childminding or daycare services without being registered can get an unlimited fine, be sent to prison, or both

-The government provides free early learning to 2, 3 and 4 year olds as outlined below
+The government provides funded early learning to 2, 3 and 4 year olds as outlined below

 To find out more, visit: www.hounslow.gov.uk/free2